YinChihHsiang/desida/README.rst

 Introduction
 ------------

-Scripts and configuration for DESI Data Assemblies and Releases.
+Code, scripts and configuration to assist with DESI Data Assemblies and Releases.

 Change Log
 ----------